 - memorizing isolated word lists without context;

-- ignoring pronunciation;
+- neglecting pronunciation;

 - not reviewing regularly;